 That said, make sure you get the courses you need for the job you want despite the department.
 When I was in undergrad, I went to a large state school, but there were not the specialized classes like there are today, and I also didn’t realize the value of taking some classes.
 For example, in some government jobs you can meet and exceed every criteria, but if you haven’t taken a botany class, then you will not be qualified.

 Courses seem to be less important than your actual research experience.
 That said, you CANNOT take enough statistics courses nowadays.
 Really, many in-demand positions are quantitative.

 Also, if you know what you want to do, you should get courses in that field because everything is so specialized.
 For instance, if you want to work for a nonprofit, you might want to take policy, economics, or courses about fundraising/marketing.

 There are so many options nowadays, so I think it is better to over prepare than under.
 Some fields are very specific about their course work.

-My book offering more in-depth advice as well as a recap of my career in wildlife biology will be out fall 2020.
-I go over all of my experiences, the jobs I didn’t get, and what I wish I had done differently.
+My book offers more in-depth advice as well as a recap of my career in wildlife biology.

 Stephanie Schuttler is a wildlife biologist with 17 years of experience in mammal ecology and conservation, education, and outreach.
 Read her inspirational story, “My Unexpected Journey Into Science” to find out how she went from the daughter of a jeweler to a Ph.D. in wildlife biology.
 Feel free to contact Stephanie here.